chae-won-kim/chae-won-kim.github.io/_featured_categories/example.md

 # Featured tags need to have either the `list` or `grid` layout (PRO only).
 layout: grid

+# The type of the page.
+type: category

 # The title of the tag's page.
 title: Example

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
 slug: example

+# Whether the category should be displayed on the sidebar.
+sidebar: true

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >